evanrich/py-eagle-mqtt/README.md

 ```
 docker run --name py-eagle-mqtt -d -e "MQTT_BROKER_IP=" -e "MQTT_BROKER_PORT=" evanrich/py-eagle-mqtt
 ```

+## Environment variables (settings)

 **MQTT_BROKER_IP** = your broker's IP address.
 Defaults to 192.168.1.20 (my local k8s node)

 **MQTT_BROKER_PORT** = your broker's port #.
 Defaults to 1883 (used in my k8s)

 Optionally, you can add the following:

-**"KEEPALVE="**  Sets the keepalive for MQTT, defaults to 60 seconds if not specificed
+**KEEPALVE**  Sets the keepalive for MQTT, defaults to 60 seconds if not specificed

-**"MQTT_USER="** Sets the MQTT user, if using authentication.
+**MQTT_USER** Sets the MQTT user, if using authentication.
 Defaults to "None".
 Don't specify if not using authentication.

-**"MQTT_PASS="** Sets the MQTT pasword if using authentication.
+**MQTT_PASS** Sets the MQTT pasword if using authentication.
 Defaults to "None".
 Don't specify if not using authentication.

 snippet from my MQTT Broker showing container connecting and dissconnecting when I start/stop it: